 Rice Lake is much farther away than the other spots on our list, around 100 kilometres as the crow flies.
 You can really escape the city, spending the day hiking, biking, swimming, kayaking – you name it.
 In fact, there’s so much to see that you could even pack a tent and make a weekend of it.
 You won’t want to leave once you see the fish that live here, that’s for sure.

 Walleye and Muskie both hit good sizes in Rice Lake, while Smallmouth and Largemouth Bass put finesse anglers through their paces.
 The big numbers of Rock Bass, Sunfish, and Crappie make this an amazing family fishery, too.
 Throw in some of the best Carp fishing in Ontario and you get a true multi-species fishing spot.

 The thing that really sets Rice Lake apart is how easy it is to fish here.
 Large weed beds line the west of the lake near Bewdley, perfect for shore fishing.
 You can also head to the fishing jetty on the south side of the lake.
 Board a boat, and you’ll find incredible trolling grounds around the lake’s many islands.
 It’s a fishery you could come back to time and time again.

 And So Many More!

 These are our top picks for fishing near Toronto, but they’re not the only spots out there.
 There are dozens of productive parks and rivers, even within the GTA.
 Set your sights further, and the sky’s the limit.
-Southern Ontario has some incredible fishing, so get out there and enjoy it!
+Southern Ontario has some incredible fishing.
+So what are you waiting for?
+Grab your rod or find a charter near you and get out there!

 What’s your favourite place to go fishing near Toronto?
 Have you tried any of the spots on our list?
 Tell us your stories or drop us a question in the comments below – we’re always happy to talk fish!